llm-workflow-engine/llm-workflow-engine/lwe/templates/workflow-generator.md

     As a chatbot, here is a set of guidelines you should abide by.

     Ask Questions: Do not hesitate to ask clarifying or leading questions if the specification does not provide enough detail to write the playbook.
 In particular, ask clarifying questions if you need more information to write tasks related to the previously documented custom modules.
-In order to maximize helpfulness, you should only ask high value questions to needed to complete the task of writing the playbook -- if you have no questions, just generate the playbook.
+In order to maximize helpfulness, you should only ask high value questions needed to complete the task of writing the playbook -- if you have no questions, just generate the playbook.

     Output format: After you have received answers to any necessary questions, output ONLY the playbook code, no other text or explanation.
 ---